 Not far from Warner Bros.
 Studio Tour, this rink tucked behind City Hall reminds you that Burbank has a charmingly walkable downtown with restaurants and shops—including the nearby Burbank Town Center.
 Come on Saturdays for regular skating lessons.

-This seasonal rink in the downtown L.A. park—just blocks from The Broad and The Grammy Museum—is open every day, and DJs spin music on themed evenings like Holiday Hits Night, Ungle Sweater Night, Onesie Night, Disco Night, and more.
+This seasonal rink in the downtown Los Angeles park—just blocks from The Broad and The Grammy Museum—is open every day, and DJs spin music on Wednesday evenings with themes like Holiday Hits Night, Onesie Night, Disco Night, and more.
+Learn-to-curl clinics are held on select Saturdays.

 Skate at this annual rink in the heart of Santa Monica’s renowned shopping area—at the corner of Fifth Street and Arizona Avenue along the Third St. Promenade.
-The Plaza rink even has celebrity appeal: lessons are offered though the Randy Gardner School of Skating, launched by the Olympian.
+Glide along more than 8,000 square feet of glistening ice—if you need a few pointers, lessons are available, and a 400-square-foot tot rink means there’s a safe place for kids to get their start.

 The Safeway Holiday Ice Rink in Union Square, San Francisco